fylgja/site/src/components/pagination.md

 In your html you need besides the pagination class also some html for the items.

-We advice you to use of an ordered list.
+We advice you to use an ordered list.
 As this tells the user the structure of the list of links.

 ```html